For Comments and/or Suggestions, Please contact Site Owner at: admin@detroittransithistory.info

 rapidly since launched in 1925.
 During the

-early years most routes were short feeders
+early years most bus routes were short

-under two miles long, requiring only one or
+feeders under two miles, requiring one or

 two buses.
-When the Coolidge Garage
+When Coolidge opened in

-opened in 1928, there were seven other
+1928, there were seven other bus garages

-ever, many of the smaller leased buildings,
+the smaller leased buildings, such as the

-such as the American and Ward Avenue
+American and Ward Avenue Garages,

-Garages, were closed within a few months.
+were closed within a few months.

 By 1937, only three of the largest garages